Wondering if you can drink milk after brushing your teeth?

-Yes, you can drink milk after brushing your teeth, but it’s best to wait a while before doing so.
+The short answer is yes, but it’s best to wait a little before doing so.

-However, the calcium in milk is beneficial for your teeth.
+However, milk also provides calcium, which is beneficial for strengthening your teeth.

 1. Brushing and Fluoride: Understanding the Nuance